-With a background in theatre and arts administration, Glenn is making her first foray into filmmaking with the award-winning new documentary, The Ito Sisters: An American Story, which has been an Official Selection of the Berkeley Video & Film Festival (Grand Festival Award and Audience Award), the Sacramento Japanese Film Festival (Emerging Filmmaker Award), the Women’s Film Festival San Diego, the Boston Asian American Film Festival (Audience Choice Award for Feature Documentary) and the Asian Pop-Up Cinema Festival in Chicago, the Japan Film Festival Los Angeles and the African & Asian Diaspora Film Festival in Cincinnati.
-The film had its broadcast premiere on KVIE, the Sacramento PBS station, in October 2018, and aired on KQED in San Francisco, KCET in Los Angeles and the WORLD Channel for more than 160 PBS stations around the country (including in New York, Boston and many others) in May 2019.
+With a background in theatre and arts administration, Glenn is making her first foray into filmmaking with the award-winning new documentary, The Ito Sisters: An American Story, which has been an Official Selection of the Berkeley Video & Film Festival (Grand Festival Award and Audience Award), the Sacramento Japanese Film Festival (Emerging Filmmaker Award), the Women’s Film Festival San Diego, the Boston Asian American Film Festival (Audience Choice Award for Feature Documentary), the Asian Pop-Up Cinema Festival in Chicago, the Japan Film Festival Los Angeles and the African & Asian Diaspora Film Festival in Cincinnati.
+The film had its broadcast premiere on KVIE, the Sacramento PBS station, in October 2018, and aired on KQED in San Francisco, KCET in Los Angeles and the WORLD Channel for more than 200 PBS stations around the country (including in New York, Boston and many others) in May 2019.
 Glenn has worked with such organizations as Idyllwild Arts Foundation, the KCETLink Media Group, Cornerstone Theater Company, Watts Village Theater Company, San Diego Repertory Theatre and Troy Rep Theatre Company, which she co-founded.
 She holds a BA from Wellesley College, an MFA in Acting from USC and a PhD in Theatre & Drama from the University of California, San Diego.

 Evelyn Nakano Glenn (Lead Scholar)